France-ioi/taskgrader/README.md

 A task can be just test cases.
 The task can be built and tested like this:

-* We start our task in a folder with `taskstarter.py init`; it will give us a base task structure we can use as reference
+* We start our task in a folder with `taskstarter.py init` (answering 'no' to all questions); it will give us a base task structure we can use as reference
 * We put the test cases input files `test1.in` and `test2.in` in the subfolder `tests/files/`
 * We put in the same subfolder `test1.out` and `test2.out`, the correct output of these test cases
 * We can write a valid solution, for instance `sol-ok-c.c` in this example